ashkihotah/pyPRUF/docs/translation_rules.md

 print("EXPENSIVE_PRODUCTS =\n\n" + expensive_products.tab_str())

+# assume there is tall_people, like in the preceding code examples
 # calculate the answer to the query "Tall people and expensive products"
 A, B = tall_people.cylindrical_extension(expensive_products)
 tall_people_and_expensive_products =  A & B